NiceySharon/Bashcraft-Club/README.md

 Contact Us - Providing contact information and social media links.

 # How to Run the Landing Page
-Download the file and the images provided in the file section,
+Download the file and the images provided in the file section, arrange the images and the HTML file in a folder.

+Open the "BASHCRAFT CLUB" file.
+And then you will be able to see the Landing Page with th images.